Inducted into the Wisconsin Newspaper Hall of Fame in 2002

 Frank Wood and his wife, Agnes, purchased The Denmark Press in 1953, becoming half the staff of two full- and two part-time employees.
+They would go on to purchase or develop more than 30 niche publications, shoppers or newspapers, all located across six counties in northeastern Wisconsin.

 Each new addition to the family resulted in Agnes losing one of her jobs at the paper or the purchase of a new time-saving appliance.
 She lost her last job (billing) when their seventh child (out of eight) was born.